kando-menu/kando/docs/configuring.md

 * **Deeply nested menus are not a problem.** Kando is designed to handle deeply nested menus.
 You can use the marking mode to quickly select items which are in subsubsubmenus.
 * **Use the fixed-angle locks to create a clean layout.** Even if you have an odd number of items, you can use fixed angles to lock items to the top, bottom, left, or right side of the menu.

-Kando comes with a graphical menu editor which allows you to create and edit your own menus.
-All configuration is stored JSON files which you can also edit manually.

 ## The Menu Editor

 <img src="img/settings-button.jpg" align="right" width="150px"></img>

+Kando comes with a graphical menu editor which allows you to create and edit your own menus.
 There are three ways to open the menu editor:
 1. **When a menu is shown:** Click the gear icon in the bottom right corner of the screen.
 2. **From the system tray:** Right-click the Kando icon and select "Show Settings".